Need Help? Give us a call.

 Unless you’re a hardcore Citizens Bank loyalist, you’ll be better served by another business credit card with a long 0% intro APR period and additional perks.
 Here are our two top picks:

-The Chase Ink Business Cash also has a year-long 0% intro APR period that applies to both purchases and balance transfers.
+The Chase Ink Business Cash also has a year-long 0% intro APR period that applies to purchases.
 But cardholders who don’t anticipate needing to carry a balance will still find something to take advantage of with this card—namely, its ongoing cash back program.

 Firstly, as a signup bonus, you can earn $500 if you spend $3,000 within the first three months after you open your account.
 Additionally, throughout the life of the card you’ll earn either 5x, 2x, or 1x cash back, depending on where you spend.
 All told, the Chase Ink Business Cash card works much harder for your business than the Citizens Bank Business Platinum Card can, all for no annual fee.